 See also my detailed tasting notes on both a wide range of Kumeu River Chardonnays and some top white burgundies.

 Last week I was presented with proof of my theory that the white wine grape of which New Zealanders should be most proud is not Sauvignon Blanc but Chardonnay.
 For the last two decades, the North and South Islands have been engulfed in a tidal wave of Sauvignon Blanc that has even drenched the Australian wine market with what Aussies call a Sauvalanche.
-Kiwi Sauvignon Blanc may have been a huge commercial success but no one could accuse the style of subtlety, nor the wines of longevity.
+New Zealand Sauvignon Blanc may have been a huge commercial success but no one could accuse the style of subtlety, nor the wines of longevity.

 However, a recent blind tasting of Kumeu River Chardonnays back to 2007 comparing them with some of their finest white burgundy equivalents suggests that, at least from this top producer outside Auckland, New Zealand Chardonnays can more than hold their own.
 And as for value, they won hands down, costing only a fraction of the wines they trounced.